manminusone/20x2chi-timer-7/README.md

 With the caveat that this documentation is still being worked out, here are the general steps.

-* Clone this script on your local dev server.
+* Clone this repository on your local dev server.
 * Set up a bare Git repository on your RPi server and add it as a remote target on your dev machine.
 (TO BE DOCUMENTED)
 * Copy the post-receive script into the bare Git repo on the server.
 * Push your code to the remote repo on the RPi server, and the script should copy the appropriate files wherever they should go.